TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ### **Easy**

 1. Instead of displaying unordered list items, manage the amount of tasks in state, and let each task display it's number.
 Yes, you could also do that with a simple ordered list, but where's the fun in that?
 Try using state.
 2. Implement a delete button for each task.
 The delete button should remove the specific task from the state array.
 Don't forget to never directly assign state.
-If you want you can use [fontawesome](https://fontawesome.com/) for the icon.
+If you want you can use [Font Awesome](https://fontawesome.com/) for the icon.
    **Tip**: You can remove each task by it's id, but for that you have to save the task id together with the task title.

 ### **Hard:**